The beautiful, exotic Nusa Penida island lies just 25 kilometers from Bali, the most famous tourist destination in Indonesia.

 - Amok Sunset: Fancy cliffside restaurant and bar with a pool, and great sunset views over Nusa Ceningan.

-- Warung Nengah Mesin: Motherโs cooking.
+- Warung Nengah Mesin: Motherβs cooking.
 Simply delicious.
-This is a local warung in the south part of the island, so itโs easy to reach from many of the major sights.
+This is a local warung in the south part of the island, so itβs easy to reach from many of the major sights.

-Other Nusa Penida Tips
+Other Travel Tips For Nusa Penida

 - Credit Cards: Almost all restaurants, hotels, and other charges in Penida are cash only.
 Best thing to do is bring plenty of cash with you from Bali.
 I also like to book my bigger purchases online (like hotels and drivers), that way I can pay for them with credit card and save my precious cash for those little roadside warungs and fresh coconuts!